 Monday, Wednesday, and Friday classes meet for 1 hour and 5 minutes per class.
 Tuesday and Thursday classes and Monday and Wednesday evening classes meet 1 hour and 35 minutes per class.
-A schedule planner that lays out all the teaching time blocks can be found online here.
+A schedule planning worksheet that lays out all the teaching time blocks can be found <a href="https://example.com/here/blocks/leading-to-the-layer-to-the-l